 Contemplating to buy a duplex house in Canada?
+Want to know what is a duplex in canada?
 If so, you’ve come to the right place.
 Duplexes come in varied shapes and sizes.
 They are also one of the most preferred housing options among families in Canada.

 Whether you are a first-time homebuyer or new to duplex houses, we can help you make a smooth transition with our duplex buying tips.
 Plus, we have listed why a duplex house is better than other house types.